zeromq/pyczmq/README.md

-Some functions will probably not be wrapped, notably those that provide duplicate functionality to built-in python type or libraries like zlist, zhash, zsys, zclock, etc.
+Some functions will probably not be wrapped, notably those that provide duplicate functionality to built-in python type or libraries like zlist, zhash, zsys, zclock, zdir, etc.

 CZMQ functions are exposed via the cffi library's ABI access mode.
 No compiler is required to use it.
 The czmq library is accessed with